jt151077/agent-cli-hackathon/README.md

-# agent-cli-hackathon

-Simple ReAct agent
+# Simple root agent with
-Agent generated with `agents-cli` version `0.1.2`

 ## Architecture